-Bible, Chapters and verses of the Bible, Christ, Christian, Christianity, Epistle to the Philippians, God, God the Father, Holy Spirit, Jesus, Lord, New Testament, promise in the Bible, the Universal Church of the Kingdom of God, Universal Church of the Kingdom of God, words have power,
+Bible, Chapters and verses of the Bible, Christ, Christian, Christianity, Epistle to the Philippians, faith in the word, God, God the Father, Holy Spirit, Jesus, Lord, New Testament, promise in the Bible, the Universal Church of the Kingdom of God, Universal Church of the Kingdom of God, Word of God, words have power,

 The belief that Bishop Macedo — founder of the Universal Church of the Kingdom of God — would purchase the UCKG’s very own television network to spread the gospel, was based on the conviction of the greatness of the God he believed in, and in His faithfulness to His Word.
 For him, this verse — “Surely, as I have thought, so shall it come to pass, and as I have purposed, so it shall stand” (Isaiah 14:24) was not just a vague promise, it was reality.
 Eventually, the UCKG conquered Record TV, which is now doing exceptionally well.